-Table 8.A-Sum mary of Methodology Used to Pr epare Estimates of Exports of Go ods and Services Line in NIPA Component Current-do ollar estimates Quantity and price estimates table group 4.2 Benchmark-year and nonbenchmark-year estimates Current quarterly estimates (Quantity estimate prepared by deflating with price index unless otherwise indicated) between the NIPA and ITA estimates."]
-Net exports of goods under merchanting: BEA quarterly Survey of Transactions in Selected Services and Intellectual Property with Foreign Persons (BE-125).
-Other: monthly Census Bureau compilations of export data with adjustments by BEA for coverage and valuation to convert the data to a balance-of-payments basis.
-18 Exports of services: 1 , 19 Transport Revenues and Foreign Expenses of U.S. Carriers (BE-30), U.S. Army Corps of Engineers (USACE) data on freight volume, and freight rates based on the Baltic Exchange's Baltic International Tanker Routes index (BITR) and the Baltic Dry Index (BDI).
-Air freight expenditures: BEA quarterly Survey of U.S. Airline Operators' Foreign Revenues and Expenses (BE-37).
-Sea port expenditures: BEA annual Survey of Foreign Ocean Carriers' Expenses in the United States (BE-29) and USACE data on freight volume.
-Air port expenditures: BEA quarterly Survey of Foreign Airline Operators' estimates, freight volume extrapolated based on recent trends and freight rates extrapolated based the BITR index and the BDI index.
-Air freight expenditures: for third estimate, same as for annual estimates; for second and advance estimates, BE-37 revenues extrapolated based on Census data on goods exports.
-Sea port expenditures: For third estimate, same as for annual estimates.
-For second and advance estimates, BE-29 foreign expenses and USACE data on freight volume extrapolated based on Census data on goods exports and imports.
-Sea freight expenditures: PPI for deep sea freight transportation and PPI for Great Lakes - St. Lawrence Seaway freight transportation.
-Air freight expenditures: BLS export price for air freight receipts.
-Sea port expenditures: BEA weighted average of PPI for marine cargo handling, PPI for port and harbor services, and PPI for navigational services to shipping.
-Air port expenditures: BEA weighted average of PPI for airport operations, PPI for freight transportation arrangement, and PPI for aircraft parts and auxiliary equipment.
-Passenger air transport: BLS export price index for passenger fares.
-Other modes of transport: PPI for general freight trucking-long distance, PPI for rail transport, PPI for pipeline transportation of crude oil, and PPI for Great Lakes - St. Lawrence Seaway freight transportation.
+adjustments by BEA for coverage and valuation to convert the data to a balance-of-payments basis.
+Other components: BLS export price indexes for detailed end-use categories.
+17 Other exports of goods Territorial adjustment for Puerto Rico and the U.S. Virgin Islands : balance-of-payments data from the Commonw ealth of Puerto Rico and from the U.S. Virgin Islands and monthly Census Bureau data on trade in goods.
+[See the section "Adjustments and other differences betw een the NIPA and ITA estimates."]
+Net exports of goods under merchanting : BEA quarterly Survey of Transactions in Selected Services and Intellectual Property with Foreign Persons (BE-125).
+Other : monthly Census Bureau compilations of export data with adjustments by BEA for coverage Territorial adjustment for Puerto Rico and the U.S. Virgin Islands: monthly Census Bureau data on trade in goods.
+Other: same as for annual estimates.
+Net exports of goods under merchanting: same as for annual estimates.
+BEA chain-type price index for total exports excluding computers and a portion of semiconductors. and valuation to convert the data to a balance-of-payments basis.
+18 Exports of services: 19 Transport U.S. Carriers (BE-30), U.S. Army Corps of Engineers (USACE) data on freight volume, and freight rates based on the Baltic Exchange's Baltic International Tanker Routes index (BITR) and the Baltic Dry Index (BDI).
+Air freight expenditures : BEA quarterly Survey of U.S. Airline Operators' Foreign Revenues and Expenses (BE-37).
+Sea port expenditures : BEA annual Survey of Foreign Ocean Carriers' Sea freight expenditures: for third estimate, same as for annual estimates; for second and advance estimates; freight volume extrapolated based on recent trends and freight rates extrapolated based the BITR index and the BDI index.
+Air freight expenditures : for third estimate, same as for annual estimates; for second and advance estimates, BE-37 revenues extrapolated based on Census data on goods exports.
+Sea port expenditures : For third estimate, same as for annual estimate, same as for annual estimate, same as for annual estimates, For second and advance estimates, BE-29 foreign expenses Sea freight expenditures: PPI for deep sea freight transportation and PPI for coastal and Great Lakes freight transportation.
+Air freight expenditures : BLS export price for air freight receipts.
+Sea port expenditures : BEA weighted average of PPI for marine cargo handling, PPI for port and harbor services, PPI for navigational services to shipping, and PPI for coastal and Great Lakes freight transportation.
+Air port expenditures : BEA weighted average of PPI for airport operations, PPI for freight transportation arrangement, and PPI for aircraft parts and auxiliary equipment.